IODP/LILY/README.md

 ## RSC

 LILY-RSC.ipynb references RSC_DataLITH.csv, it must be manually downloaded from Zenodo.
+Hvplot plots are saved as html files to be viewed online, e.g. [reflectance L* boxplot](RSC/plots/reflectance_L_boxplot_by_principal_overlain_with_full_lithology.html).

 # Installation